"These disputes about the content of perception are strange:

 "Taking Non-conceptualism back to Dharmakīrti."
 European Journal of Philosophy (2022) 31:1, 3-29. [pdf with translations]

 "Attentional Structuring, Subjectivity, and the Ubiquity of Reflexive Inner Awareness."
-Inquiry: An Interdisciplinary (forthcoming). [pdf]
+Inquiry: An Interdisciplinary Journal of Philosophy (2022). [pdf]

 "There is Something Wrong with Raw Perception, After All: Vyāsatīrtha’s Refutation of Nirvikalpaka-Pratyakṣa."
 Journal of Indian Philosophy (2020) 48:2, 255-315. [pdf]